ReForge-Mode/Unity_VRoid_3D_Character_Controller_Starter_Asset/README.md

 # Unity VRoid 3D Character Controller Starter Asset
 This project will show you how to use VRoid Studio model with the Unity Starter Asset - Third Person Character Controller.
 This project uses Unity version 2021.2.3f1, earlier versions of Unity might not work.
+Keep in mind that this controller uses the New Input System.
+To change the Input System, go to Edit > Project Settings > Player.
+In "Configuration", select "Active Input Handling" and change "Input Manager (Old)" to "Input System Package (New)".
+If you can't find it, you can search for it with the search box on the project settings window.

 I made this project to help with those who want to make Anime-looking game and learning to use the free character controller provided for free from Unity themselves.